ethereum-oasis-op/baseline-grants/.github/ISSUE_TEMPLATE/blip-hunt-application.md

 # Grant Application for BLIP Bounty Hunt
 Grant applications are completed by individuals or teams to propose allocation of Baseline grant funds to a specific project.
-This template differs from the standard [Grant Application template](https://github.com/eea-oasis/baseline-grants/blob/main/.github/ISSUE_TEMPLATE/grant-application.md) as it is tailored to the 6-week duration of the [BLIP Bounty Hunt](https://sites.google.com/oasis-open.org/amsterbased2022/blip-bounty-hunt).
+This template is tailored to the 6-week duration of the [BLIP Bounty Hunt](https://sites.google.com/oasis-open.org/amsterbased2022/blip-bounty-hunt).

 The grant application has been approved if a majority (6 or more) of the Technical Steering Committee members upvote this application (thumbs up), and a community manager will update the label to 'approved'.